Biont/sway-launcher-desktop/README.md

 ```
 [my-provider]
-list_cmd=echo 'my-custom-entry\034 \034My custom provider'
+list_cmd=echo 'my-custom-entry\034my-provider\034 \034My custom provider'
 preview_cmd=echo 'This is the preview of {1}'
 launch_cmd=notify-send 'I am now launching {1}'
 ```

 The `list_cmd` generated the list of entries.
 For each entry, it has to print the following columns, separated by the `\034` field separator character:
 1. The item to launch.
 This will get passed to `preview_cmd` and `launch_cmd` as `{1}`
-2. A glyph or any kind of prefix to differentiate your provider from others.
-Feel free to use ANSI escape codes for coloring it
+2. The name of your provider (the same as what what you put inside the brackets, so `my-provider` in this example)
-3. The text that appears in the `fzf` window
+3. The text that appears in the `fzf` window.
+You might want to prepend it with a glyph and add some color via ANSI escape codes
 4. (optional) Metadata that you can pass to `preview_cmd` and `launch_cmd` as `{2}`.
 For example, this is used to specify a specific Desktop Action inside a .desktop file